 - Methods for increasing service capacity

-- a new approach to clinical skills and job planning
+- A new approach to clinical skills and job planning

-- the reduction of waiting periods and DNAs
+- Reduce waiting periods and DNAs

 When implementing the Choice and Partnership Approach it can be useful for services to refer to resources that have worked well for other services.